 I smiled..yeah, talk.
 We’ll be making out, without coming up for air, for some time before we talk, I thought to myself, the butterflies zipping left to right – front to back.

 While he drove, I chatted animatedly about my winter classes, which I knew I’d aced, all depending on one last essay for a class I chose to fill my curriculum that semester, which dealt with teaching autistic children.
 I loved it so much that I must have rattled on about for 10 minutes straight about it, then told him how I planned on finishing the essay that weekend, so he may have to give me a two hour break in between all the lurve.
-Then I blathered on about how my professor said I could drop off the essay in her office mailbox in case we didn’t make it back before she left for home that coming Monday before we left for the airport to spring break.
+Then I rambled on about how my professor said I could drop off the essay in her office mailbox in case we didn’t make it back before she left for home that coming Monday, before we left for the airport to catch our flight to Florida.
 Everything was falling into place perfectly!
+I exclaimed excitedly.

 But, I wasn’t finished.
-I continued on and on about this incredible class and then on and on about how much I was looking forward to experiencing an actual ’spring break’.
+I continued on and on about this incredible class and then on and on about how much I was looking forward to experiencing an actual ‘spring break’.
 I was still in ‘college Lisa’ mode’..full-throttle.
-I felt so mature and intellectual as I rambled and I couldn’t let go of ‘her’, not even asking where we were going as he drove, not even asking about him.
+I felt so mature and intellectual, and I couldn’t let go of ‘her’, not even asking where we were going as he drove, not even asking about him.

 He pulled into a lookout in Alpine, a place I’d shown him my senior year in high school, where we’d park once in a while and kiss.talk.kiss.talk, when hanging out in my area.
 It was our usual ‘we want to be alone’ activity since we couldn’t be alone at either of our homes.